kubikowski/set-utilities/README.md

 [![Zipped Size][]][bundle phobia]
 [![Language][]][typescript]

+High performance set theory.

-This library is a collection of high performance utilities from Set Theory, which operate on an arbitrary number of Sets by each accepting variable arguments.
+This library is a collection of functional utilities from set theory, each of which operate on an arbitrary number of input sets.

-Each utility function operates with the principals of immutability: none of the input sets are modified in the process or result of calculation.
+Each function accepts variable arguments and operates with the principals of immutability: none of the input sets are modified in the process of calculation.

 ## Set Operations: